Hind pair of

 There are 14 British species in this family.
 Nymphs in this family are usually slender and good swimmers.

-On the left is the nymph of Centroptilum leutolum, which has the common name of Small spurwing.
+Below is the nymph of Centroptilum leutolum, which has the common name of Small spurwing.
 The nymphal body length reaches 9 mm, and it is found in slow, weedy calcareous rivers and shallow weedy lakes.

 The adult has 2 tails, and the hind wings are reduced to a thin, pointed spur - hence the common name.
 Adults can be seen as early a April, and as late as November, but are more commonly seen from June - September.